Skip to Main Content

 R-MC Faculty Teaching Toolkit: Canvas

-Randolph-Macon College uses Canvas learning management system (LMS).
-Canvas LMS provides tools for organizing the course content, communicating to students, and administering and grading assignments and tests.
-Additionally, 3rd-party systems, such as textbook publishers' online resources, are integrated and accessible in our Canvas LMS.
+Canvas LMS provides tools for organizing the course content, communicating to students and administering and grading assignments and quizzes.

-We recommend using a current version of Chrome.
-Browse to RMC Canvas https://canvas.rmc.edu, and sign in with your RMC email and password.
+Use a current version of Chrome.
+Navigate to https://canvas.rmc.edu and sign in with your RMC username and password.

 Get Started with Canvas